 Acadia National Park is an outdoor enthusiast’s paradise.
-Located on Maine’s Mount Desert Island, fall is a stunning time to enjoy its bold color palate.
+Located on Maine’s Mount Desert Island, fall is a stunning time to enjoy its bold color palette.
 Responsible tourism initiatives abound.
 With over two million visitors annually, innovative steps to preserve its rural character are at the forefront.

 The first national conference on ecotourism was held in Bar Harbor in 2005, while local College of the Atlantic is the first carbon neutral college in America.
 If you prefer to travel without a personal vehicle, there’s a shuttle bus that’s a car-free travelers best friend.